alexandersokol/sd-model-organizer/README.md

 - Downloads batch of models regarding to the filter applied on home screen.
 - Downloads models to the model type predefined path or manually selected.
 - Downloads models into subdirectories.
-- Downloads model's preview.
+- Downloads model's image preview to make it visible in additional networks.
+- Bind new record with already existing model file locally.
-- Add model preview.
+- Add image external url as model's preview.
 - Add model description and own notes with rich text editor (TinyMCE)
 - Stores model records in local SQLite database.
 - Stores model records in remote Firebase Firestore.
 - Export/import existing model as json files.
+- Remove local files related to model.
 - Dark/Light theme support.

 <br></br>